ericktokuda/ericktokuda/README.md

 {{< figure src="/images/game_animation.gif" alt="Missing image." position="center" style="border-radius: 8px;" caption="Gameplay of the game.">}}

 The result can be seen above.
 I know, it is not quite the same as the original, but we can definitely have some fun with it.
-The source code is available in [Github](https://github.com/tokudaek/spaceinvaders).
+The source code is available [here](https://github.com/tokudaek/spaceinvaders).